Franz Josef I, Prince of Liechtenstein

 • Prince Josef Leopold of Liechtenstein (1743 – 1771), unmarried

-Franz Josef’s father was the younger brother of Joseph Wenzel I, Prince of Liechtenstein who reigned from 1712 – 1718, was Regent from 1732 – 1745, and then reigned again from 1748 until his death in 1772.
+Franz Josef’s father was the younger brother of Joseph Wenzel I, Prince of Liechtenstein who reigned from 1712 – 1718, was Regent from 1732 – 1745, and then reigned again from 1748 until he died in 1772.
 Joseph Wenzel had five children, including three sons, and all five died in early childhood.
 Noting that his nephew Franz Josef might be a future Sovereign Prince of Liechtenstein, Joseph Wenzel took him under his wing.

 Franz Josef’s uncle Joseph Wenzel; Credit – Wikipedia

 From the age of 20, Franz Josef accompanied his uncle Joseph Wenzel on military campaigns during the War of the Austrian Succession (1740 – 1748).
 He fought in the Battle of Piacenza where his uncle led the troops of the Holy Roman Empire to victory.
 Liechtenstein was a constituent state of the Holy Roman Empire.
 The Wars of the Austrian Succession ensured that Maria Theresa, the only surviving child of Holy Roman Emperor Karl VI, would be the sovereign ruler of the Habsburg territories.
 However, because only males could be elected Holy Roman Emperors, Maria Theresa arranged for her husband Francis Stephen, Duke of Lorraine, Grand Duke of Tuscany to be elected Holy Roman Emperor.
 Despite the snub, Maria Theresa, Archduchess of Austria, and Queen of Hungary, Croatia, and Bohemia wielded the real power.
-Maria Theresa was the sovereign ruler of the Habsburg territories from 1740 until her death in 1780, which coincides with the years of Franz Josef’s adulthood and his reign as Sovereign Prince of Liechtenstein.
+Maria Theresa was the sovereign ruler of the Habsburg territories from 1740 until she died in 1780, which coincides with the years of Franz Josef’s adulthood and his reign as Sovereign Prince of Liechtenstein.

 Franz Josef’s wife Leopoldine; Credit – Wikipedia